MaximianPopa/signal_project/README.md

 - Student ID: 6352237

 ## UML Link
-- This is the link to the UML diagrams, together with their descriptions: [link](./uml_models)
+- Click [here](./uml_models) to the UML diagrams, together with their descriptions

+## About Week 4
+- The Code coverage documentation, Unit test verification and the UML class diagram for week four is in [week4 folder](./week4)